nehalban/Version-Control-System/README.md

 ## Project Overview
 This project is an in-memory, Git-inspired version control system.
 It allows for the creation and manipulation of files, each with a complete version history represented as a tree.
 Users can create new versions, save immutable snapshots(like commits), and navigate through the history of a file.
 It also supports system-wide analytics to identify recently modified files and files with the most extensive version histories.
+## Data structures and Classes
 I implemented all core data structures from scratch.
 The following custom structures were used:
+### Tree (TreeNode):
-Tree (TreeNode): Manages the branching version history for each file.
+Manages the branching version history for each file.
 Each version of a file is represented as a node in tree.
-HashMap (Hashmap, Dict): Provides O(1) average-time lookup for versions by their ID and for files by their filename.
+### HashMap (Hashmap, Dict):
+Provides O(1) average-time lookup for versions by their ID and for files by their filename.
-Heap (Heap): Efficiently finds the top 'k' files for system-wide analytics commands without needing to sort the entire dataset.
+* Heap (Heap): Efficiently finds the top 'k' files for system-wide analytics commands without needing to sort the entire dataset.

 ## How to Compile and Run
 Prerequisites: A C++ compiler (g++ recommended).